 The Halls Creek Narrows is a deep gorge that cuts through Navajo Sandstone.
 The Navajo is the white colored rock that dominates the slopes of the Waterpocket fold that Capitol Reef is known for.

-There are a couple ways to get to the Halls Creek Overlook trailhead and both are very scenic.
+There are a couple of ways to get to the Halls Creek Overlook trailhead and both are very scenic.
 The first way would be to get to Hanksville, Utah and continue on Highway 24 towards Capitol Reef.
 Just as you enter the National Park, turn south onto the Notom-Bullfrog Road and head south on the paved road for 10 miles until the pavement ends.
 Continue driving south on the dirt road for 35 more miles.

 Go past the Burr Trail Junction, past the 4 concrete crossings of Halls Creek that very rarely have flowing water and turn right at the junction for the paved road that heads to Bullfrog.
 Head south on this road for about a mile and turn right on the Halls Creek Overlook road.
 A sign is placed indicating the trailhead.
 This side road can is passable to very carefully driven passenger cars when dry.
 It's hopeless to all vehicles when wet like it was in March 2010 when we were there.